-We can't wait to see Scouts back out on our beautiful camp lakes and rivers, swimming, kayaking, on the shooting range, or just relaxing at your campsite after a full day of merit badge programs.
-Summer Camp in the GREAT OUTDOORS is coming soon and our Outdoor Adventures team is working hard to ensure that our Scout's engagement at camp will be an experience they will never forget.
+Thank you for your commitment to our Michigan Scout Camps, where you will find a camping experience like no other!
+We can't wait to see Scouts back out on our beautiful camp lakes and rivers, swimming, kayaking, on the shooting range, or just relaxing at your campsite after a full day of merit badge sessions & fun programs.